Mkhanyisi09/Mkhanyisi_Repo/DEPLOYMENT.md

 * Bucket analytics-data is created automatically if missing

 * Flask app now reuses S3 client to avoid connection overhead
-* Use Sumo Logic for centralized logging and monitoring of application and container logs.
-* Use Bitwarden to securely manage and store sensitive credentials such as MinIO credentials and Sumo Logic tokens.

 ## Git Operations